Graphics card: Video memory

 The memory capacity of most modern graphics cards ranges from 2 to 24 GB.
-But with up to 32 GB as of the last 2010s, the applications for graphics use are becoming more powerful and widespread.
+But with up to 32 GB as of the late 2010s, the applications for graphics use are becoming more powerful and widespread.
 Since video memory needs to be accessed by the GPU and the display circuitry, it often uses special high-speed or multi-port memory, such as VRAM, WRAM, SGRAM, etc. Around 2003, the video memory was typically based on DDR technology.
 During and after that year, manufacturers moved towards DDR2, GDDR3, GDDR4, GDDR5, GDDR5X, and GDDR6.
-The effective memory clock rate in modern cards is generally between 2 to 15 GHz.
+The effective memory clock rate in modern cards is generally between 2 and 15 GHz.

-Video memory may be used for storing other data as well as the screen image, such as the Z-buffer, which manages the depth coordinates in 3D graphics, textures, vertex buffers, and compiled shader programs.
+Video memory may be used for storing other data as well as the screen image, such as the Z-buffer, which manages the depth coordinates in 3D graphics, as well as textures, vertex buffers, and compiled shader programs.

 RAMDAC

 The RAMDAC, or random-access-memory digital-to-analog converter, converts digital signals to analog signals for use by a computer display that uses analog inputs such as cathode-ray tube (CRT) displays.
 The RAMDAC is a kind of RAM chip that regulates the functioning of the graphics card.
 Depending on the number of bits used and the RAMDAC-data-transfer rate, the converter will be able to support different computer-display refresh rates.
 With CRT displays, it is best to work over 75 Hz and never under 60 Hz, to minimize flicker.
-(With LCD displays, flicker is not a problem) Due to the growing popularity of digital computer displays and the integration of the RAMDAC onto the GPU die, it has mostly disappeared as a discrete component.
-All current LCD/plasma monitors and TVs and projectors with only digital connections, work in the digital domain and do not require a RAMDAC for those connections.
+(This is not a problem with LCD displays, as they have little to no flicker.)
+Due to the growing popularity of digital computer displays and the integration of the RAMDAC onto the GPU die, it has mostly disappeared as a discrete component.
+All current LCD/plasma monitors and TVs and projectors with only digital connections work in the digital domain and do not require a RAMDAC for those connections.
 There are displays that feature analog inputs (VGA, component, SCART, etc.) only.
 These require a RAMDAC, but they reconvert the analog signal back to digital before they can display it, with the unavoidable loss of quality stemming from this digital-to-analog-to-digital conversion.
-With VGA standard being phased out in favor of digital, RAMDACs are beginning to disappear from graphics cards.
+With the VGA standard being phased out in favor of digital formats, RAMDACs have started to disappear from graphics cards.